Kwevan/minishell/redirections.md

 * grep "" < a < b < c

-will read a then b then c and give the files read to grep
+will simply read the last file

 ---